grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/400 Troubleshooting.md

 ### Data uploads with k6 Cloud

-The [test builder](/test-authoring/test-builder) and [script editor](/cloud/creating-and-running-a-test/script-editor) in the k6 Cloud do not allow to upload a data file in your test.
+The [test builder](/test-authoring/test-builder) and [script editor](/cloud/creating-and-running-a-test/script-editor) in the k6 Cloud don't allow uploading data files in your test.

-If you want to execute a cloud test uploads a data file, you have to [run the cloud tests from the CLI](/cloud/creating-and-running-a-test/cloud-tests-from-the-cli) and follow the steps described on the [data uploads example](/examples/data-uploads).
+If you want to use k6 Cloud to run a test that uploads a data file, [run the cloud tests from the CLI](/cloud/creating-and-running-a-test/cloud-tests-from-the-cli) and follow the steps described on the [data uploads example](/examples/data-uploads).

 ## Invited to an org but can't run tests {#wrong-org}